niuiic/dap-utils.nvim/README.md

 # dap-utils.nvim

-Utilties to provide a better experience for using `nvim-dap`.
+Utilities to provide a better experience for using `nvim-dap`.

 ## Dependencies